viewmaster111/SpeedTest-1/README.md

 #Version 1.4.2 Maintenance

+**UPCOMING** *Patch 1.4.2.2*

+ - Adding Private Policy & TOS in regards with User Accounts once available you will be under both of those.

+ - Adding fixes that will improve performance.

+ - Adding Footer, License page.

+ - More info to be added.

 *Patch 1.4.2.1*

  - Restructured the Files, All pages excluding the index are in the 'Pages' Folder, Styles are located at '/Pages/Styles' and Scripts '/Pages/Scripts'